cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ```

 ## The Softmax Rescale Call
-As described back in [TODO], The softmax rescale right after $QK^T$/V-block sync/K-block async issue in our main loop.
+As described back in [the main loop](#main-loop), the softmax rescale happens right after $QK^T$, the V-block sync, and the K-block async issue.
 We create an if branch to handle whether the current block is the first block or not.

 ```cpp
 gemm_QK();